robertmeisner/improved-sdd/templates/gitlab-flow/gitlab-flow-workflow.md

-## Commit Phase Progress
+## GitLab Flow Workflow Integration

+This section provides comprehensive GitLab Flow guidance that integrates seamlessly with the specification workflow.
+Follow these practices to maintain proper version control and collaboration throughout the spec development process.

+### Phase-Based Progress Tracking

-After completing and approving this phase of the specification workflow, commit your progress to maintain version control and enable collaboration.
+After completing and approving each phase of the specification workflow, commit your progress to maintain version control and enable collaboration.

+#### When to Commit

+**Commit after each phase approval:**
+- ✅ Feasibility assessment approved
+- ✅ Requirements document approved
+- ✅ Design document approved
+- ✅ Task list approved
+- ✅ Individual implementation tasks completed

-### Commit Changes
+#### Commit Command

-Run the following command to commit your current phase:
+Use the following command to commit your current phase:

 ```bash
 # Stage and commit phase completion